AppaBaba/CodeForMathimatics/README.md

 # Code For Mathimatics

-Back in high school I use to draw beautiful plot on graphic paper.
+Back in high school I use to draw beautiful plots on graphic paper.
 Well, to me they looked cool.
 After multiple advance math classes my graphing did not look so good.
 So, several years later I was taking some refresher courses.
 Knowing that I did not have it in me to draw those